We live in abundance, so why does our attention feel so scarce?

-A quick summary.
-At the margins, we are willing to pay a premium to eliminate a small chance of a big loss — the example du jour is settling a frivolous lawsuit.
-Even if you have a low probability of losing, the small chance nags at us.
-We’re willing to pay more than would make logical sense (were we rational actors) to eliminate that small chance.
+People are willing to pay a premium to eliminate a small chance of a big loss — the example du jour is settling a frivolous lawsuit.
+You know the lawsuit is without merit.
+But even if you have a low probability of losing, the small chance at a big loss nags at you.
+So you’re willing to pay more than would make logical sense to eliminate that small chance.

-And ‘round and ‘round we go.
-“Damned if you do.
+Around and around you go, “Damned if you do.
 Damned if you don’t.”
-The modern predicament of our connected era.

 I’m tired of telling myself it’s okay to be this tired.

 How might we reclaim our time and attention?
 If anything, it starts with awareness of the problem — we are in uncharted territory when it comes to the interplay of access to information and human biology, which has not evolved to catch up to it’s current environment.

 Our natural response to turn to the phone to avert potential losses or seek potential gains is irrational, but it’s human.
 If we can accept the veracity of our nature, we can take steps to thwart it.

 Daniel Kahneman talks about cognitive illusions — those times when our brains can’t see the reality of a situation.
 They are tricked.
 He makes an analogy to the Müller-Lyer illusion.
 A.k.a. this:

 If you’re familiar with the above illusion, you know that our minds can’t help but see the lines as being different lengths — yet it simply isn’t the case.
 By being aware of the illusion, we can take assert rationality over our mistaken perceptions.